 - A two-tier level of penalty charges to reflect the seriousness of the contravention

-- Parking attendants are now known as civil enforcement officers
+- Parking attendants are now known as Civil Enforcement Officers (CEOs)

 Lower level penalty charge